 Do you love the sounds of bagpipes in movies and parades?
-Have you always wondered what it would take to large_news946618_818762actually play one?
+Have you always wondered what it would take to actually play one?
 As part of its robust Arts programming, King's-Edgehill School offers students a chance to play this mysterious instrument.

 Our school, located in Windsor Nova Scotia, has a rich piping heritage.
 Even in “New Scotland”, finding bagpipe teachers can be a challenge.
 The Bagpipe programme is offered, in part, because of our Cadets Programme also offered at the School.
 While students are required to participate in Cadets, piping is an optional activity your child can choose within our Cadets programme.uld take to actually play one?
 As part of its robust Arts programming, King's-Edgehill School offers students a chance to play this mysterious instrument.